leptonai/leptonai/lepton/docs/tutorial.rst

 After installation, ``pip`` adds a new command ``lepton`` to your environment.
 You can use this ``lepton`` command line tool to create, run and manage AI model and application services both locally and on Lepton Inference Platform.

-You can serve an existing model from Hugging Face with just one simple command:
+You can serve an existing model from Hugging Face with a single ``lepton photon run`` command:

 ::